AVS EB-5 Joins IIUSA

 Despite my respect for Steve and my appreciation of the importance of IIUSA, AVS Regional Center did not become a member of the organization.
 My concern was that by then, the EB-5 message was getting increasingly skewed by the most powerful players in the industry.
 As I saw it at the time – and it would only become more evident in the years that followed – a small Regional Center like American Venture Solutions, committed to bringing EB-5 capital to the poor American communities for which Congress had intended it — had little to benefit from joining an organization which was increasingly dominated by massive development groups more focused on gerrymandering census tracks to create false TEAs and circumventing clear SEC prohibitions on paying “finder’s fees” to unlicensed foreign agents.

 It was not until 2019, when AVS EB-5 was wrapping up the first group of EB-5 projects and had a solid record of job creation, investor approvals and divestments that I revisited my view of IIUSA.
-While the organization had continued its core mission of advancing awareness on the powerful and positive economic impact the EB-5 program had on America, its biggest members were pushing very hard to keep the playing field from finally being leveled two decades after creation of the category.
-Incredibly, the reforms passed and, for the first time in two decades, EB-5 projects in bona fide rural or economically distressed areas could compete fairly with their big-city rivals, no longer allowed to hide behind false TEA claims.
-And in a tell-tale testament to their self-interest, some of the biggest EB-5 groups in the nation abandoned there investors and closed their websites as soon as their ability to cheat was taken away.
+While the organization had continued its core mission of advancing awareness on the powerful and positive economic impact the EB-5 program had on America, its biggest constituency was pushing very hard to keep the playing field intact, permitting big-city projects to continue to procure investors at the 50% investment amount reserved for rural and impoverished areas.
+Incredibly, despite the millions spent by the EB-5 giants to maintain the status quo, the reforms passed and, for the first time in two decades, EB-5 projects in bona fide rural or economically distressed areas could compete fairly with their big-city rivals, no longer allowed to hide behind false TEA claims.
+Now these mega-projects had to find investors at the $1.8M investment threshold, and the handful of us with projects in bona fide TEA and rural areas were the only ones able to offer EB-5 at 50% of that figure.
+(Soon thereafter, some of the biggest EB-5 groups in the nation -still flush with billions — stopped making payments to investors and closed their websites, leaving thousands of EB-5 investors in limbo, a situation which continues today.)

 Attorney José E. Latour